percenuage/aws-challenges/README.md

 Therefore, the pairs of forward and return shipping routes that optimally utilize the aircraft are [2, 4] and [3, 2].

-## PopularNToys

-You work on a team whose job is to understand the most sought after toys for the holiday season.
-A tearnmate of yours has built a webcrawler that extracts a list of quotes about toys from different articles.
-You need to take these quotes and identify which toys are mentioned most frequently.
-Write an algorithm that identifies the top N toys out of a list of quotes and list of toys.

-Your algorithm should output the top N toys mentioned most frequently in the quotes.

-### Input

-The input to the function/method consists of five arguments -

-numToys, an integer representing the number of toys;

-topToys, an integer representing the number of top toys your algorithm needs to return;

-toys, a list of strings representing the toys;

-numQuotes, an integer representing the number of quotes about toys;

-quotes, a list of strings that consist of space-separated words representing articles about toys.

-### Output

-Return a list of strings of the most popular N toys in order of most to least frequently mentioned.

-Note

-The comparison of strings is case-insensitive.
-Multiple occurrences of a toy in a quote should be considered as a single mention.
-If the value of topToys is more than the number of toys, return the names of only the toys mentioned in the quotes.
-If toys are mentioned an equal number of times in quotes, sort alphabetically.

-### Example

-Input:

-numToys = 6
-topToys = 2
-toys = ["elmo’”, “elsa’, “legos”, “drone”, “tablet”, “warcraft"] numQuotes = 6 quotes= [Elmo is the hottest toy of the season!
-Elmo will be on every kid's wishlist!”, “The new Elmo dolls are super high quality.”, “Expect the Elsa dolls to be very popular this year’, “Elsa and Elmo are the toys I'll be buying for my kids.”, “For parents of older kids, look into buying them a drone.”, “Warcraft is slowly rising in popularity ahead of the holiday season.”]

-Output:

-["elmo", "elsa"]

-Explanation:

-“elmo” occurs in three different quotes, “elsa” occurs in two, and “drone” and “warcraft” occur in one quote each.

-## CriticalRouters

-AWS wants to increase the reliability of their network by upgrading crucial data center routers.
-Each data center has a single router that is connected to every other data center either through a direct link or some other data center.

-To increase the fault tolerance of the network, AWS wants to identify every router which would result in a disconnected network if that individual router went down.
-Those routers will then be upgraded.

-Write an algorithm to identify all such routers that need to be connected to the network all the time.

-### Input

-The input to the function/method consists of three arguments:

-numRouters, an integer representing the number of routers in the data center (23),

-numLinks, an integer representing the number of links between the pair of routers,

-links, a list of pairs of integers - A, B representing a link between the routers A and B. The network will be connected.

-### Output

-Return a list of integers representing the routers which need to be connected to the network all the time.

-### Example

-Input:

-numRouters = 7
-numLinks = 7
-links = [[1, 2], [1, 3], [2, 4], [3, 4], [3, 6], [6, 7], [4, 5]]

-Output:

-[3, 4, 6]

-Explanation:

-On disconnecting router 3, a packet may be routed either to the routers - 1, 2, 4, 5 or to the routers - 6, 7, but not to all.
-On disconnecting router 4, a packet may be routed either to the routers - 1, 2, 3, 6, 7 or to the router - 5, but not to all.
-On disconnecting router 6, a packet may be routed either to the routers - 1, 2,3, 4,5 or to the router — 7, but not to all.